gguillermomendoza/goodreads-review-summaries/README.md

 A command-line tool that generates AI-powered summaries of book reviews from the [Goodreads dataset](https://mengtingwan.github.io/data/goodreads.html) (2006–2017).
 Inspired by [Amazon's AI review summaries](https://www.aboutamazon.com/news/amazon-ai/amazon-improves-customer-reviews-with-generative-ai).

-This is a lightweight example of **Retrieval Augmented Generation (RAG)** - extracting relevant data from a large corpus and passing it to an LLM for summarization — implemented entirely in shell.
+This is a lightweight example of **Retrieval Augmented Generation (RAG)** - extracting relevant data from a large corpus and passing it to an LLM for summarization implemented in shell.

 ## Dataset